 Report on pesticides and the right to food

 Pesticides cause an estimated 200,000 acute poisoning deaths each year, 99% of which occur in developing countries.
-Hazardous pesticides impose substantial costs on Governments and have catastrophic impacts on health and the potential for human rights abuses against farmers and agricultural workers, communities living near agricultural lands, indigenous communities, and pregnant women and children.
+Hazardous pesticides impose large costs on Governments.
+Harmful insecticides have catastrophic impacts on health and the potential for human rights abuses against farmers and agricultural workers, communities living near agricultural lands, indigenous communities, and pregnant women and children.

-The Special Rapporteur on the right to food presented this report to the Human Rights Council in March, 2017.
-Questionnaires were circulated to
+The Special Rapporteur on the right to food presented this report to the Human Rights Council in March 2017.
+Questionnaires were circulated to Governments, Non-Governmental Organizations, and Businesses, and other stakeholders to collect information to support this study.
+All contributions received are listed below.

 Responses from Governments